Moon Goddess & Jade Rabbit 10" x 16"

 GIFT IDEAS: This would make a wonderful gift for someone who loves the story of the Jade Rabbit and Moon Goddess, or someone who appreciates Asian folklore and traditional Chinese medicinal herbs.
 It would be perfect for an aficionado of herbal medicines and folklore, and someone who appreciates all things handmade.

 PACKAGING: This print will be carefully rolled in Kraft paper, packed in a recycled clear bag and shipped in a recycled cylindrical tube.
-FeathersandFolktales uses eco-friendly packaging.
-A one-page description of the folktale and materials used is included with the print.
+A one-page insert including a description of the folktale is included with the print.
+Gift wrap is possible, please mention it in your note to seller.